14 min read

 The Actual Work

-All of this is harder than SEO.
-All of this takes longer than SEO.
-All of this is less measurable than SEO.
-And all of this is what actually works.
+All of this is harder than SEO and takes longer than SEO and is less measurable than SEO, and all of this is what actually works.

 The Heresy of Not Caring About Rankings